juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "Sparring," Markus answered.

-"A single Foundation Establishment realm mage against a battery of cannon fodder isn't really a fair match up," Shay-Hade scoffed.
+"A single Foundation Establishment realm mage against a battery of cannon fodder isn't really a fair match-up," Shay-Hade scoffed.
 "You should fight someone your own size."

 "Revian is busy teaching others, Shuri isn't interested in sparring and neither is Marie.
 Yohn is still growing accustomed to his new senses.
 I had little choice."

 "You have me, don't you?"
 Shay-Hade rebutted as he proceeded to take off his coat, revealing an array of crisp lines emphasising every muscle of his tall ebony frame.
 "I'll limit my strength, so go crazy."

-Markus nodded with a resolute expression and rushed his instructor.
+Markus nodded with a resolute expression and rushed to his instructor.

 A fist flew towards Shay-Hade's head, which was dodged with an effortless tilt.
 Markus transitioned the punch into an elbow uppercut of his other arm, which was side-stepped.
 Markus chained it into a spin and elbow roundhouse with his first arm, which was also dodged.

 "You're telegraphing your attacks!
 Even my grandmother can see these coming from yesterday."

-Markus ignored the egging comments and continued his onslought of punches, kicks, elbow jabs and knee strikes, which were all dodged or blocked by SHay-Hade.
+Markus ignored the egging comments and continued his onslaught of punches, kicks, elbow jabs and knee strikes, which were all dodged or blocked by SHay-Hade.
 The fight continued for a minute, unchanging.
-Until suddenly, Shay-Hade's brows dipped in confusion.
+Suddenly, Shay-Hade's brows dipped in confusion.

 A move to dodge, which was successful, was delayed by a fraction of a second.
 It happened again, and again.
-And with each passing second the raction grew larger, until a punch landed on Shay-Hade's ribs.
+And with each passing second, the fraction grew larger, until a punch landed on Shay-Hade's ribs.

 "If you're planning to use magic, you should have told me," Shay-Hade said with a savage growl.